10 new WatchOS 7 features I can't wait to try on my Apple Watch

 The Apple Watch ($399 at Apple) is learning some new tricks in WatchOS 7.
-On Monday, Apple announced its latest software updates at its annual Worldwide Developers Conference on Monday and gave a sneak peek at the new features coming to its Apple Watch models.
+Last week, Apple announced its latest software updates at its annual Worldwide Developers Conference and gave a sneak peek at the new features coming to its Apple Watch models.
 The update is expected this fall and includes a fresh batch of watch faces, new workout options and native sleep tracking -- the last of which has been highly anticipated for many years.

 Unfortunately, these features will be compatible only with the Apple Watch Series 3 ($199 at Apple) or later and some features are exclusive to the Series 5.
 Here's a breakdown of 10 key new Apple Watch features announced at WWDC 2020.